 Parkin won the 1 million-euro ($1.3 million) Millennium Technology Prize on Wednesday for discoveries leading to a thousand-fold increase in digital data storage on magnetic disks — findings that enabled all of the above services.

-The Finnish prize foundation cited the 58-year-old consulting professor at Stanford University in California for his "pioneering contribution to the science and application of spintronic materials" which it said have made "our contemporary online world largely possible."
+The Finnish prize foundation cited the 58-year-old consulting professor at Stanford University in California for his "pioneering contribution to the science and application of spintronic materials" which it said has made "our contemporary online world largely possible."

 Spintronics relies on the magnetic spin of electrons rather than their charge to store bits.

 "(It) changed the world by allowing storage of all knowledge created since the beginning of time," Parkin told The Associated Press, adding he was "honored and surprised" to win the prize.

 The physicist said future spintronic discoveries will further increase the speed and size of memory storage, replacing huge data centers with smaller ones that have higher storage capacities within five to 10 years.